Livadi

 Livadi or Leivadi (Λ[ε]ιβάδι) is a village and a former municipality in the Larissa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Elassona, of which it is a municipal unit.

 In the Ottoman tahrir defteri of 1521, the settlement is recorded as a village with the name Livadi.
-The village was founded by Aromanian-speaking agricultural and livestock farmers.
+The village was founded by Aromanian agricultural and livestock farmers.
 Before the 2011 local government reform it was an independent municipality.
-The 2011 census recorded 2,674 residents in the municipal unit and 2,244 residents in the community of Livadi.
 The community of Livadi covers an area of 140.90 km2 while the respective municipal unit 158.273 km2.

 Subdivisions

 The municipal unit Livadi is subdivided into the following communities: